 Papers should be submitted electronically to http://mc.manuscriptcentral.com/aej-applied.
 Upon receipt of the paper, a confirmation e-mail will be sent electronically.

-Please use 12-point Times New Roman or similar font.
-Margins should be 1 to 1.5 inches on the top, bottom, and sides.
-Papers should have double or 1.5 line spacing.
+- Please use 12-point Times New Roman or similar font.
+Margins should be 1.5 inches on the top, bottom, and sides.

-- Your manuscript should include a title page with each author's name and contact information.
+- Your manuscript should include a title page with each author's name, institution, and contact information.

 - Effective July 1, 2012: All submissions, including revisions, must be accompanied by a Disclosure Statement.
 This is applicable even when the authors have no relevant interests to disclose.
 Authors will need to provide a separate Disclosure Statement for each coauthor at the time of submission.
 The statements will also need to disclose whether IRB approval was obtained for the project, and if not, state the reason(s).
 Submissions that do not include the statements will be considered incomplete and will not be reviewed.
 Please upload disclosure statements in Step 5 of the submission process for original submissions and Step 6 for revisions.